Ronekappel/chatdaktarithemedbot/README.md

 # chatdaktarithemedbot
-> An Artificially Intelligent Medical Assistant Chat Bot created using a simple Multilayer Perception(MLP), a feed-forward neural network.
+> A machine learning NLP-based Medical Assistant Chat Bot created using a simple Multilayer Perception(MLP), a feed-forward neural network.

 > Python and deep learning algorithms were used to create realistic-sounding conversations.